shrey45/Caster-CAD-Assingment/README.md

 ### Description

 There were a couple steps to making this part.
 I had to make a couple extrusions, and I had to make a few extra sketches.

+The Axle is a hollow pipe(60mm long, 10mm outer circle,6mm inner circle).
+There is a cut(10mm) 4.5mm above the origin on the face of Axle extrude.

+The collar is a cylinder (10mm long, outer diameter of 15mm, inner diameter of 10mm with a 3mm hole).

+The bearing is a cylinder(5mm long with an inner diameter of 10mm,outer diameter of 25mm).

-After I finished the Axel & Collar, I also added a small bearing to my Wheel, and I made a new Part - Big Bearing.
+The big bearing is ANOTHER cylinder(5mm long with an inner diameter of 20mm,outer diameter of 30mm) After I finished the Axel & Collar, I also added a small bearing to my Wheel, and I made a new Part - Big Bearing.
 (See 3 pictures respectively)

 ### Image